NagaSolo/06_forked_hpc-tools-genders/DUG/Q4/Q4-Answer.md

 * Script usage:
 	* `./update.sh genders`
-	* input on terminal which node intended for change were to happen
+	* input on terminal which node intended for change were to happen, e.g: "node1"
-	* input on terminal the new Mac address for the node
+	* input on terminal the new Mac address for the node, e.g: "aa:bb:cc:dd:ee:ff"